Online Modeling Jobs: Legit Opportunities for Beginners

 Track Everything

+You probably already know that what gets measured gets improved.
 Keep records of every gig, every payment, and every contact.
 Use a spreadsheet or CRM to manage your business.
 Track what works and what doesn’t so you can optimize over time.

 Know Your Worth